nrfconnect/sdk-nrf/include/net/aws_iot.rst

 After a successful return of :cpp:func:`aws_iot_connect` function, the MQTT socket must be polled on, in addition to the periodic calls to :cpp:func:`aws_iot_ping` (to keep the connection to the AWS IoT broker alive) and :cpp:func:`aws_iot_input` (to get the data from the AWS IoT broker).

 The code section below demonstrates how socket polling can be done in the main application after the :cpp:func:`aws_iot_init` function has been called.
+Connection polling can also be enabled in the AWS IoT backend by setting the configurable option :option:`CONFIG_AWS_IOT_CONNECTION_POLL_THREAD`.
+Note that if this option is enabled, there is no need to include the following section of code in main.

    .. code-block:: c